slurmulon/gig/README.md

 The following represents a blues song (written in `warble`) that is intended to be improvised over.

-It simply defines a sequence of scale progressions (i.e. a harmony), with each progression lasting from 1 to 2 measures.
+It defines a sequence of scale progressions (i.e. a harmony), with each progression lasting from 1 to 2 measures.

 ```
 @Audio = 'http://api.madhax.io/track/q2IBRPmMq9/audio/mp3'